tea7010/MyLearning/english/writing.md

 * Meeting people is kind a stress for me.
 I've heard that there are some people who feel they releafe stress when they meet peple or having a party.
 I am an opposite.
 I need to go camping to chill out.
 * Meeting people is kind of stressful for me.
 I’ve heard that some people relieve stress by socializing or having parties, but I’m the opposite.
 I need to go camping to relax.

+* The restaurant we went today was probably one of the most impressed I have ever been so far.
+The dishes are really nice and the stomasphere was kind a special.
+* The restaurant we went to today was probably one of the most impressive I’ve ever been to.
+The dishes were really nice, and the atmosphere felt special.